nearform/autocannon-ui/README.md

 This will run:

-- `autocannon-react` build in watch mode so you can change the React components and see the result immediately
+- `autocannon-frontend` build in watch mode so you can change the React components and see the result immediately
-- `autocannon-fastify` in standalone mode to have a server running
+- `autocannon-backend` in standalone mode to have a server running

 ## Packages

-### `autocannon-react`
+### `autocannon-frontend`

 A library of React components which provide the UI.

-### `autocannon-fastify`
+### `autocannon-backend`

-- a standalone Fastify application
+A standalone Fastify application.